How to accept card payments from your vacation rental website

 - Check the booking form rules, pricing visibility, fees, discounts, and guest limits

-- Make sure the calendar is the one you want to route paid stays through first
+- Make sure the rental is the one you want to route paid stays through first

 If you still need to finish the booking widget itself, start with the direct booking setup guide.